bodhiswattwa/Automated-Blind-Controls/README.md

 <li> stepper.cpp and stepper.h: These files allow the movement of the stepper motor by being passed through the main function.
 The mode, 0 for wave drive, 1 for a full step and 2 for a halfstep, and the direction, either clockwise or anticlockwise, determines the movement of the stepper in that mode and direction.
 </li>
 <li> main.cpp: The main function is the spine of the program and allows for the synchronization of the other functions.
-It controls the functionality of the embedded control system and
+It controls the functionality of the embedded control system and allows for the stepper motor to output according to the other peripherals.
 </li>
 </ol>